-To reduce inflammation which can trigger hyperplasia, add the following foods to your diet.
+To reduce inflammation, which can trigger this condition, add the following foods to your diet.
 Leafy green vegetables, fresh veggie juices, and cruciferous vegetables are very important.
-Also, eat fresh fruit, especially berries, and brightly colored fruits and veggies that are red, orange and yellow.
+Also, eat fresh fruit, especially berries.
+In particular, include a variety of fruits and veggies that are red, orange and yellow in color.
 Additionally, fresh herbs and spices and healthy fats are very important.
 Healthy fats include olive oil, avocado, nuts, seeds and coconut oil.

 Also eat probiotic foods, including yogurt, kombucha, cultured veggies and kefir.
 These can build healthy bacteria in the gut.

-Finally, avoid foods that increase inflammation and increase the risk of hyperplasia or cancer, such as sugar and refined oils.
+Finally, avoid foods that increase inflammation and increase the risk for abnormal cell growth, such as sugar and refined oils.
 Refined carbohydrates, conventional dairy products, and farm-raised meats also increase these risks.

-Here are some of the best supplements that help with the treatment of hyperplasia.
+Here are some of the best supplements that help with this condition.

 1. Vitamin C is an antioxidant that lowers free radical damage, which can trigger hyperplasia.

 2. Vitamin D helps regulate hormones and immune functioning.
 You can optimizes your natural vitamin D3 production by getting 20 minutes of sun exposure every day.

 3. Milk thistle and dandelion root boost the body’s detoxification methods.
 Also, these supplements help improve health of the liver.

 4. Turmeric is an anti-inflammatory that helps kill cancer cells and stop tumor growth.